Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Numerical Results

 Finally, we consider a large factory scenario comprising an $8\times 8$ grid of 64 cells, and 10 AGVs.
 Each of the cells is equipped with a camera that observes the AGVs inside the zone with probability one.
 However, in addition to the 64 cameras that cover the individual cells, there are sensors that cover larger areas but with less reliable observations.
 Specifically, in addition to the 64 sensors that cover each cell, there are 16 sensors that cover each of the $2\times 2$ zones, 4 sensors that cover each of the $4\times 4$ zones, and one sensor that covers the entire area.
 We refer to these groups of sensors as level 1--4 sensors, where level 1 sensors are the sensors that cover a single cell, and the level 4 sensor is the one that covers the entire area.
 The observation probabilities for the sensors at a certain level, $l=1,\ldots,4$, are defined as

 where $\gamma$ is a degradation factor that controls how much the observation probability decreases per level.
 For instance, if $\gamma=1$, the sensors at each level observe each of the cells within their zones with probability $1$, whereas if $\gamma=1/4$ the observation probability at each level is the reciprocal of the number of cells that the sensors cover.
 Thus, when $\gamma$ is high the scheduler is more likely to schedule the higher level sensors than when $\gamma$ is low.
+By controlling the probability that a sensor detects multiple sources, we can obtain general insight into the impact of the ability to detect multiple sources on the policies and the AoI.
 As before $\alpha$ denotes the probability of transitioning into an adjacent cell.
 Due to the size of the problem, we consider only myopic policies.

-\Cref{fig:large_cam_scenario_plots} shows the average AoI obtained using various policies for $\alpha=0.05$ and $\alpha=0.2$.
+\Cref{fig:large_cam_scenario_plots} shows the average AoI obtained using various policies for $\alpha=0.05$ and $\alpha=0.2$ with no detection delay, i.e., $\tau=0$.
 In general, the average AoI when $\alpha=0.05$ is lower than for $\alpha=0.2$, because the AGVs move slower, and thus are more predictable.
-In both cases, the average AoI is constant for small values of $\gamma$ (except for the random policy), which reflects that the policy is the same.
+In both cases, the average AoI is constant for small values of $\gamma$ (except for the uniform random policy), which reflects that the policy is the same.
 Specifically, all policies sample only sensors at level one.
 However, when $\gamma$ approaches $\gamma=1/4$, it becomes beneficial to schedule higher level sensors, either when multiple AGVs are likely to be located in the same area, or when the uncertainty is high and scheduling a level one sensor is unlikely to result in an observation.
 Note that this effect is first reflected for the Q-MDP policies.
 This is because they, contrary to the ML policies, include the uncertainty in their decisions.
 In fact, when $\gamma\ge 1/4$ Q-MDP agents only schedule the sensor at level 4, while the ML agents require a larger value of $\gamma$ before they start scheduling higher level sensors.
+Furthermore, this transition is independent of $\alpha$, suggesting that, regardless of the system dynamics, the ability for sensors to detect multiple sources is particularly useful when there is uncertainty about the source states.

 Somewhat surprisingly, the ML policy with undetectable sources leads to a faster AoI decrease compared to the ML policy with detectable sources, and performs better within a range of $\gamma$.
 The reason is that in the detectable case where the AoIs are known to the agent, the policy is likely to be dictated by a few AGVs with high AoI, which are scheduled at the grid level.
 On the other hand, in the undetectable case where the AoIs are unobservable, the AoI beliefs of the different AGVs are much more likely to be concentrated around the same values, which makes the agent more likely to schedule the sensors at the higher levels.